How Likely Is It to Get a Solo in a Concert Band?

 Thinking it’s all about talent

 Talent matters, sure, but so does rehearsal ethic.
-A student who practices 10 minutes a day but plays flawlessly in rehearsal is more likely to get a solo than a prodigy who skips practice Worth keeping that in mind.. -
+A student who practices 10 minutes a day but plays flawlessly in rehearsal is more likely to get a solo than a prodigy who skips practice Easy to understand, harder to ignore.. -

 Assuming solos are always “given”